Welcome to DCA! Let’s eat some vegan food!

 Boardwalk Pizza and Pasta

-Many thanks to @bugmomgf for this photo!
-It looks delicious!
-I haven’t tried it myself yet, but here is Shey’s review: “It was a super filling portion and the Impossible meatballs were super yummy and flavorful!”
+Many thanks to @bugmomgf for the photo below of this dish as well!
+As you can see, there is vegan cheese on these ones.
+Here is Shey’s review: “It was a super filling portion and the Impossible meatballs were super yummy and flavorful!”

 It’s a very basic option, it’s not going to be the most impressive thing in the park, but it’s nice that they have vegan cheese at all!

-The Cappuccino Cart between Little Mermaid and Pixar Pier is open, and I asked about their plant milks – they have both soy and almond milks to make all of their coffee drinks with!
+The Cappuccino Cart / Joffrey’s between Little Mermaid and Pixar Pier has soy, oat, and almond milks to make all of their coffee drinks with.

 A few commonly asked questions about Clarabelle’s before I get to the options: